 Interest income: Interest income from investments in CLO equity securities is recognized on the basis of the estimated effective yield to expected redemption utilizing assumed cash flows in accordance with ASC Subtopic 325-40, Beneficial Interests in Securitized Financial Assets.
 The Company monitors the expected cash flows from its CLO equity investments, and the accretable yields are determined and updated periodically.
 Expected cash flows inherent in the Company's estimates of accretable yields are based on expectations of defaults and loss-on-default severity, as well as other loan-performance assumptions, impacting the loans in the underlying CLO portfolios.
-These estimated cash flows are subject to a reasonable possibility of near-term change as economic and credit market conditions-including the on-going transition away from LIBOR to any one the various alternative reference rates, including SOFR-become known, and the effect of these changes could be material.
+These estimated cash flows are subject to a reasonable possibility of near-term change due to economic and credit market conditions, and the effect of these changes could be material.